 The best time to visit Gambia

 The temperature in The Gambia is pretty consistent all year round, so the only thing you need to worry about is the rain.
-The rainy season in The Gambia runs from June to October.
+The rainy season in The Gambia runs from June to October so maybe you want to avoid holidays to the Gambia during this season.
 During this period the temperature is marginally cooler and the landscapes are lusher.

 The dry season is from November to May and this part of the year is considered the high season as the climate is more pleasant.
+Yes, The Gambia is a great place to catch some winter sun!
 Generally, the dry season is considered the best time to visit The Gambia.